MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/linking-unlinking/account-linking-quickstart.md

 **Device1 State**: Device ID is bound to the player account
 **Device2 State**: Device ID is not bound to the player account

 After signing into the player account on Device2 (using the recoverable account credentials), make a call to [GetPlayerCombinedInfo](xref:titleid.playfabapi.com.client.accountmanagement.getplayercombinedinfo).
-For each device type returned in that information, the most-recently signed in device ID is returned in the [result.InfoResultPayload.AccountInfo](https://api.playfab.com/documentation/Client/datatype/PlayFab.Client.Models/PlayFab.Client.Models.GetPlayerCombinedInfoResult).
+For each device type returned in that information, the most-recently signed in device ID is returned in the AccountInfo field of [result.InfoResultPayload](xref:titleid.playfabapi.com.client.accountmanagement.getplayercombinedinfo#getplayercombinedinforesultpayload).
 Since Device2 has not yet been linked to this player account, the relevant device ID (AccountInfo.IosDeviceInfo, AccountInfo.AndroidDeviceInfo, etc.) will not match Device2's ID.

 **Device1 State**: Device ID is bound to the player account
 **Device2 State**: Logged in with recoverable credentials, but device ID is not bound to the player account